BOOK NOW CONFERENCE VISITOR DIRECTORY

 YB Dato' Sri Hajah Nancy Shukri was appointed Minister of Women, Family and Community Development on 3 December 2022, while YB Datuk Seri Dr. Noraini binti Ahmad was named Deputy Minister of Women, Family and Community Development on 12 December 2023.

-STRATEGIC PARTNER
+MEDIA PARTNER

 STRATEGIC VENUE PARTNER